 1. Origins and Purpose of Campo Berlin Concentración

-2. Life Inside Campo Berlin Concentración
+2. A Glimpse to Life in Campo Berlin Concentración

 2.2.
 Persecution of Other Groups